04 Jul How to sue for food poisoning in Nigeria

 In cases of food poisoning where there is an underlying problem.
 Unhealthy conditions in the kitchen of the restaurant or product line at the manufacturing plant of the company producing the product, there is a high possibility that hundreds/thousands could be affected.
 So, informing the State Ministry of Health gives them the opportunity to make a measured response in case it becomes an epidemic (e.g the cases of norovirus in the USA)

-You can read more about how to report to the CPC here – Making complaints to the CPC in Nigeria
+You can read more about how to report to the FCCPC here – Making complaints to the FCCPC in Nigeria

 REPORT TO NAFDAC